 Stage 1 - Andean Cloud-Forest

 After driving across town and then out of the Cusco suburbs, the first stage of our adventure took us off the main road onto an unmade dusty track through a wetland area where we stopped a few times in order to photograph local species such as Plumbeous Rail, Cinnamon Teal and Yellow-billed Pintail.
 We then continued on a narrow gravel road that took us across two mountain ranges between the Cusco Valley and the Paucartambo Valley.
-During this stage of the drive we reached an altitude of 3,900m near Acjanaco before starting the slow decent into the cloud-forest.
+During this stage of the drive we reached an altitude of 3,900m near Acjanaco before starting the slow descent into the cloud-forest.
 This is the route that, after many hours driving and subsequently many more hours on the river, effectively links Cusco with Manú.
 It’s the only way to drive in, and although it’s a long journey it’s a spectacular one as the single track ‘road’ winds its path down the eastern slope through ever-changing scenery and habitat.

 Andean cloud-forest near the Kosñipata Valley